Arduino

 Top Ways To Use Arduino With Kids

-Why Is Arduino So Great For Kids?
+What Makes Arduino So Good For Kids?

 It’s a communityThe Arduino community extends across the entire world, with regular meetups and events where like-minded makers can get together.
 For kids, this can be a great way to make friends and be part of a wider group.